bloominstituteoftechnology/Sprint-Challenge--JavaScript/README.md

 * We also have some more reps for you to help hammer in the knowledge you've thus far learned.
 * Answers to your written questions will be recorded in *ANSWERS.md*
 * This is to be worked on alone but you can use outside resources.
 You can *reference* any old code you may have, however, please refrain from copying and pasting any of your answers.
 Try and understand the question and put your responses in your own words.
 Be as thorough as possible when explaining something.
-* **Just a friendly Reminder** Don't fret or get anxious about this, this is a no-pressure assessment that is only going to help guide you here in the near future.
-This is NOT a pass/fail situation.

 ## Start by forking and cloning this repository.
 ## Questions - Self Study - You can exercise your Google-Fu for this and any other _Sprint Challenge_ in the future.
 1. Describe the biggest difference between `.forEach` & `.map`.